ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-statistics/index.md

     <h1>What Is Statistics?</h1>

     <p class="lead">
-      Statistics is the science of learning from data under uncertainty.
+      Statistics is the science of learning from data in the presence of uncertainty.
     </p>

     <div class="hero-actions">